How to Engrave a Necklace Yourself – 5 Easy Methods

 • Suitable for hard metals and complex shapes

-• Enables intricate and detailed designs
+• Allows for intricate and detailed designs

-• Automated process reduces manual work
+• Automated process reduces manual labor

 Disadvantages:

-• Professional jewelers or small manufacturing companies
+• Professional jewelers or small manufacturing businesses

-• Detailed logos, patterns and serial numbers on metal pendants
+• Detailed logos, patterns, and serial numbers on metal pendants

-• Hard metals, where laser engraving is less effective
+• Hard metals where laser engraving is less effective

-Method 5: Engrave a necklace with a Cricut Maker
+Method 5: Engrave a Necklace with a Cricut Maker

-Required tools & materials:
+Required Tools & Materials:

 • Engraving or embossing tool (Cricut Engraving Tip or Debossing Tip)